CSCC012023/final-project-s23-perfect-strangers/doc/sprint1/sprint-01.review.md

 Going into the next iteration, our main insights are:

-- 2 - 4 items
-- Short (no more than one short paragraph per item)
-- High-level concepts that should guide your work for the next iteration.
-- These concepts should help you decide on where to focus your efforts.
-- Can be related to product and/or process.

-* We should coordinate our code changes before we merge them so that we can reduce the time we spend merging code.
+- We should coordinate our code changes before we merge them so that we can reduce the time we spend merging code.
-* We should modularise our CSS files so that we do not override other people's styles.
+- We should modularise our CSS files so that we do not override other people's styles.
-* We will organize our changes into folders so that the project structure is neat and consistent.
+- We will organize our changes into folders so that the project structure is neat and consistent.
-* We will create API documentation before we submit our code so that other developers are aware of the purpose of the endpoints.
+- We will create API documentation before we submit our code so that other developers are aware of the purpose of the endpoints.